 South Carolina borrowers can tap into types of loans – short-term products – that not everyone else can.
 Twenty-four states and the District of Columbia ban auto title lending; 12 states and D.C. prohibit payday loans; 19 states and D.C. cap interest rates on these types of loans at 36 percent.

 South Carolina has none of those restrictions.
 The Center for Responsible Lending calculates the average effective interest rate on a $300 loan in South Carolina to be 395 percent.

 There has been a concerted movement by the South Carolina Fair Lending Alliance, which describes itself as “a group of non-profits, community development financial institutions, communities of faith, and concerned citizens,” to get a 36 percent rate cap passed in South Carolina.

 The measure does have bipartisan support in the State Legislature, but it's a hard fight.
 South Carolina has an active short-term lending lobby that, according to the South Carolina Ethics Commission and OpenSecrets.org, has contributed hundreds of thousands of dollars to state and federal political candidates of both major parties since 1990.

-South Carolina is one of 11 remaining states to have not expanded Medicaid access under Affordable Care Act provisions, and it is not planning to join the majority of states anytime soon.
+As of March 27,2023, South Carolina is one of 10 remaining states to have not expanded Medicaid access under Affordable Care Act provisions, and it is not planning to join the majority of states anytime soon.
 In 2021, Gov. Henry McMaster turned down federal incentives to expand Medicaid access, effectively calling expansion a bad deal for the state.
 He also wants work requirements for Medicaid recipients.